bluecaret/family-cookbook/docs/recipe/whole-wheat-sandwich-bread.md

 ### Make the Scald

 1. In a large bowl combine all the scald ingredients and whisk until smooth.
-2. Leave to cool down to about 77°. _See notes._
+2. Cover and leave to cool down to about 77°. _See notes._

 ### Make the dough